Pivot tables are one of the most useful widgets for visualizing data. They enable you to quickly summarize and analyze large amounts of data.

 Tip: Right-click the value to add data bars to your pivot table.

-You can add subtotals to one or more rows, and define how to calculate subtotals.
+You can add Grand Totals and Subtotals to your tables, and define how to calculate subtotals.

-- Click on the menu of the Row in the Data Panel, or right-click on the row name (header) in the widget, and select Subtotals.
+- Click on the menu of the Row in the Data Panel, or right-click on the row header in the widget, and select Grand Totals or Subtotals.

 The default option is Auto, which aggregates all the data.
 The other custom options (Sum, Min, Max, etc.) calculate only the values in the rows above the subtotal.